sam456852/LaundryWatcher/README.md

 Then, the Laundry Watcher APP will show in your local web browser.

-## Deploying to a Android and IOS devices
+## Deploying to Android and IOS devices

 See instruction [here](http://ionicframework.com/docs/intro/deploying/).